John Stevens Shop / Apprentices Materials

 Processing Information

-The collection was processed and the finding aid written by Courtney Wyant, April/May 2010.
+The collection was processed and the finding aid written by Courtney Wyant, April-May 2010.
+Updates were made by Amy Shaw, archivist, May 2024.

 Creator